What Is Retinitis Pigmentosa?

 Retinitis pigmentosa (RP) is the name given to a group of diseases of the retina, collectively called inherited retinal dystrophies, that all lead to a gradual progressive reduction in vision.

-Two million people worldwide suffer from Inherited retinal diseases (IRDs), of which Retinitis Pigmentosa is the most common.
+Two million people worldwide suffer from inherited retinal diseases (IRDs), of which retinitis pigmentosa is the most common.
 Collectively, they are the major cause of inherited sight loss, ultimately often leading to total blindness and with profound impacts on patients, their families and society.

 There is currently no treatment or cure for RP.
 Research is being carried out to find the genetic causes with the hope of finding new potential treatments.